atomist/sdm/README.md

 > Running `slalom add-git-hooks` is only necessary for pre-existing cloned directories and directories that are cloned using `git` rather than the local SDM.

 ### Adding to your SDM
-The `configure` function in the root of the `src` directory configures your SDM.
+The `configure` function in `src/configure.ts` sets up your SDM.
 Add listeners, editors, generators and other commands here.
 The present implementation shows some basic functionality.

 > The API is identical to the API of a cloud-connected Atomist SDM.